 Some significant blockers exist that militate against change.
 These include:

-Slowly evolving ‘installed base’ - There is a significant installed base of technology business practices, relationships.
-This installed base evolves slowly and is held together in infrastructure through standards.
-Both the standards and the communities’ adoption of them are slow.
+Slowly evolving ‘installed base’ – There is a significant installed base of technology business practices and relationships.
+This installed infrastructure base is held together through standards and evolves slowly as both the standards and the communities’ adoption of them are slow.

-Cost of change - The cost of changing the incumbent systems, processes and skills of people in the current supply chains is high.
-An example of a successful standardization is the adoption of the Water Data transfer Format (WDTF), where specific funds were made available to data providers to upgrade existing systems.
+Cost of change – The cost of changing the incumbent systems, processes and skills of people in the current supply chains is high.
+An example of a successful standardization is the adoption of the Water Data Transfer Format (WDTF), where specific funds were made available to data providers to upgrade existing systems.

-The collective action problem – the most efficient supply chain patterns shift much of the immediate cost to the data providers although they may benefit least from the changes if they are not also users of data from other producers.
+Collective action problem – the most efficient supply chain patterns shift much of the immediate cost to the data providers.
+However, data providers may benefit least from the changes unless they are users of data from other producers.
 This is an example of the infrastructure dilemma in which the potential collective benefit to the community is subverted by incumbents with more narrow interests.

-Risk aversion - The approach proposed in this paper will appear to have risks and a number of individuals and organisations will prefer the status quo rather that adopting new and perhaps more risky methods.
+Risk aversion – The approach proposed here has risks and some individuals and organisations prefer the status quo rather than adopting new and perhaps more risky methods.

-Lack of skills - The model driven approach to product suite creation requires skills that are in limited supply.
+Lack of skills – The model driven approach to creating product suites requires skills that are in limited supply.
 While modelling skills exist in the wider context of the information technology industry the individuals who possess these skill typically have limited understanding of geospatial concerns.
-People working on the geo-spatial side typically have little exposure to modelling information systems.
+People working on the geospatial side typically have little exposure to modelling information systems.

-Understanding the value proposition - The value proposition, while clear to those individuals who have had the time to study the problem and possible solutions, tends to remain opaque to people working in the current value chains that have not had this opportunity or are not required to work across the extent of the value chain.
+Understanding the value proposition – The value proposition, while clear to those individuals who have had the time to study the problem and possible solutions, tends to remain opaque to people working in the current value chains that have not had this opportunity, or are not required to work across the extent of the value chain.

-Identifying with the problem - Many individuals and organisation are not able to Identify with the problem because they work in an isolated context and cannot see the broader picture across the value chain.
+Identifying with the problem – Many individuals and organisation are not able to Identify with the problem because they work in an isolated context and cannot see the broader picture across the value chain.